abbi-gaurav/ci-cd-kyma/README.md

 Deployment resources are defined as [Helm-charts](https://helm.sh/) which are available under [k8s-resources](./k8s-resources/README.md)

-Deployment to a dev landscape is done via the github worklow [deploy-to-dev](.github/workflows/deploy-to-dev.yml)
+Deployment to a dev landscape is done via the github workflow [deploy-to-dev](.github/workflows/deploy-to-dev.yml)

 Any dev landscape specific configuration is provided in the [values-dev.yaml](k8s-resources/values-dev.yaml).